godotengine/godot-docs/tutorials/3d/global_illumination/using_lightmap_gi.rst

 To combat noise without increasing bake times too much, a denoiser can be used.
-A denoiser is an algorithm that runs on the final baked lightmap, detects patterns of noise and softens them while attempting to best preseve detail.
+A denoiser is an algorithm that runs on the final baked lightmap, detects patterns of noise and softens them while attempting to best preserve detail.
 Godot offers two denoising algorithms:

 JNLM (Non-Local Means with Joint Filtering)